microsoft/genaiscript/docs/src/content/docs/reference/scripts/container.md

 ## Read and write files

-The container has a volume mounted in the host file system, which allows reading and writing files to the container.
+The container has a volume mounted in the host file system, allowing reading and writing files to the container.
 ```js
 await container.writeText("hello.txt", "Hello, world!")
 const content = await container.readText("hello.txt")